quietvoid/dovi_tool/README.md

 **`dovi_tool`** provides an important set of tools for analyzing, editing and generating Dolby Vision metadata.
 ## **Commands**
 * ### **info**
+    Prints the parsed RPU information.
+    To get the summary, use `--summary` or `-s`.

-    Prints the parsed RPU data as JSON for a specific frame.
+    Using `--frame`: prints the RPU data as JSON for a specific frame.
-    Frame indices start at 0.
+    - Frame indices start at 0.

     **Example to get metadata for frame 124**:
     ```console